-Rocky View maintains all public road right-of-ways within the County, excluding those on provincial highways.
-Part of the County’s winter road maintenance program includes snow and ice control to ensure the safety or residents and travelers.
+Rocky View County maintains all public road right-of-ways within the County, excluding provincial highways.
+Part of the County’s winter road maintenance program includes snow and ice control to ensure the safety of residents and travelers.

 View or download the Snow & Ice Control Map (PDF)

 Paved roads are sanded and plowed in the following order after a snow event:

 - Priority 1: Main service roads and/or roads that have the highest traffic volumes.

 - Priority 2: Roads with lower traffic volumes that connect to a main service road or serve subdivisions and local residential areas.

 Our service goal is to complete snow and ice control on Priority 1 roads within 36 hours of the end of a snowfall event, and Priority 2 roads within 60 hours of the end of a snowfall event.